Cardinal Theodore McCarrick accused of sexual abusing teen

 In New Jersey, where McCarrick served as a bishop and archbishop between 1981 and 2001, a statement from Newark Cardinal Joseph Tobin disclosed that the church knew of other claims.

-The Newark Archdiocese refused to provide any details, including when the misconduct was reported.
+The Newark Archdiocese refused to provide any details, including when the misconduct was reported, citing "confidentiality."
 The Washington Archdiocese said New Jersey church officials did not notify them of the settlements at the time.
 A Washington spokesman said no complaints about McCarrick have been lodged there.

+It remained unclear whether church higher-ups knew of any allegations against McCarrick when he was appointed head of the Washington archdiocese.

 Tim Lennon, president of Survivors Network of Those Abused by Priests, said it was no surprise that the New Jersey allegations were only coming to light now since most dioceses do not make public the names of those accused of misconduct.